kevintosli/kevintosli/README.md

 Product Designer, Front-End Engineer, Musician and a dreamer at my free time.

-Althought it doesn't look like, I'm very fun and not so serious.
+Although it doesn't look like, I'm not that serious.
 Like to talk about cutting-edge technology, new products, ideas, music and spirituality.

 ## 👨🏻‍💻 Recent works